-Project: Start is Connecting Refugees in Vickery Meadow with the Resources they need to find stability
+Project: Start is Connecting Refugees in dallas with the Resources they need to find stability

-An estimated 30,000 refugees live within a 3 mile stretch in North Dallas called Vickery Meadow.
+An estimated 50,000 refugees live in the Northeast Dallas area.
 With over 30 different languages spoken, their needs are as diverse as the community itself.

 Refugee Resource Center

 art exhibit at NorthPark Center